Part 4: Sum and Element Constraints¶

 We ask you not to publish your solutions on a public repository.
 The instructors interested to get the source code of our solutions can contact us.

 Given an array T of integers and the variables y and z, the Element1D constraint enforces that z takes the value at index y of T: the relation T[y]=z must hold (where indexing starts from 0).

 y = 1, z = 3 y = 3, z = 7

 but is violated for

-We ask you to imagine and implement the filtering algorithm for Element1DVar constraint.
-This filtering algorithm is not trivial, at least if you want to do it efficiently.
-Two directions of implementation are
+The filtering algorithm is nontrivial, at least if you want to do it efficiently.
+Two directions of implementation are:

 - The hybrid domain-bound consistent propagator achieves bounds consistency for z and all the T[i] but domain consistency for y.

 - The domain-consistent propagator achieves domain consistency for y, z, and all the T[i].

 Check that your propagator passes the tests Element1DVarTest.java.
 Those tests do not check that your propagator achieves domain consistency for all the variables, so you have to write additional tests in order to help convince yourself that it does so, if you take that direction.

 Complete the partial model StableMatching.java.
 It makes use of the Element1DVar constraint you have just implemented and is also a good example of the manipulation of logical and reified constraints.
 Ensure that your implementation discovers all 6 solutions to the provided instance.